devHudi/devHudi/README.md

 I'm a student studying at Inha Univ.
 I study to become a better programmer than yesterday.
 Also I love to share my experiences and knowledge with others.

-My dream is to develop services that can make a **HUGE** difference in people's lifestyles.
+My dream is to develop services that can make a **HUGE** change in people's lifestyles.

 ### My Tech Stacks ‍💻